D. J. Lawlor: End of service

-On January 4, 1895, during a heavy mist, the Boston pilot-boat D. J. Lawlor, No. 3, was struck and sank off Minot's Ledge Light by the Gloucester fishing schooner Horace B. Parker.
+On January 4, 1895, during a heavy mist, the Boston pilot-boat D.J.
+Lawlor, No. 3, was struck and sank off Minot's Ledge Light by the Gloucester fishing schooner Horace B. Parker.
 Four of the crew perished.
 Rudolph Harrison, the steward, was the only one that survived.
-She cost $13,000 and was fully isnured through the agency of Franklin S. Phelps & Company.
+She cost $13,000 and was fully insured through the agency of Franklin S. Phelps & Company.
 Captain William V. Abbott, who was one-quarter owner, was not on board the boat when it sank.

-The owners of the D. J. Lawlor, filed charges in the U. S. District Court against the fishing schooner Horace B. Parker, for damages for the loss of the pilot-boat, which was valued at $12,000.
+The owners of the D.J.
+Lawlor, filed charges in the U.S. District Court against the fishing schooner Horace B. Parker, for damages for the loss of the pilot-boat, which was valued at $12,000.
 They claimed the collision was caused by the carelessness of the schooner with no lookout on board.

-In 1896, the 'Liberty was built by John Bishop at his shipyard in Gloucester, Massachusetts, to take the place of the ill-fated pilot-boat D. J. Lawlor.
+In 1896, the 'Liberty was built by John Bishop at his shipyard in Gloucester, Massachusetts, to take the place of the ill-fated pilot-boat D.J.
+Lawlor.
 The boat was built for pilots Murdock Low, Nelson and John Ward.
 She was 104 feet long, 118-tons and cost $17,000.
 She was launched on March 30, 1896.